Close

 Have you ever wondered what brought you and your neighbors to this very spot?
 How is this community shaped by who we are and where we came from?
 Contribute to building a picture of who we are as a “people”.
 Record interviews with your parents, grandparents, friends and neighbors.
 Recordings will be shared on the libraries’ social media accounts.
 Sign up for more information on this project!
 (3 hours)

-Learn about the library’s databases and gain community service hours by watching one database tutorial video from the Sachem Public Library YouTube channel playlist “Explore our Databases” and writing a 250-350-word review.
+Learn about the library’s databases and gain community service hours by watching one database tutorial video from the Sachem Public Library YouTube channel playlist “Explore Our Databases” and writing a 250-350-word review.
 Earn 1 service hour for completion of a review, an additional .5 hour is available to those who also create a video review.

 Have you rescued a shelter pet and given them a new home?
 Tell us your inspiring story and why rescuing and adopting a shelter pet is so important.
 (1 hour)